 GÉANT has implemented a range of functions and facilities to help support NRENs in identifying, tracking and mitigating against anomalous traffic patterns.

-The NSHaRP process provides a mechanism to quickly and effectively inform affected users and to manage the mitigation process.
+The NSHaRP process encompasses all the necessary tools for incident detection and response offering a range of capabilities from detection and automatic alerting to mitigation and investigation, to quickly and effectively inform affected users and to manage the mitigation process.